reb0und/lrs/notes/final_project.md

 - `thread::spawn` will create a new thread, and then run the code in the closure in the new thread, if running this code and then /sleep in the browser, then other more / in other tabs, will see that the requests don't need to wait for /sleep to finish, but htis will eventually overwhelm the system since new threads would be created without any limit, this is the kind of situation where async and await are valuable

 #### Creating a Finite Number of Threads
-- Wnat teh thread pool to work in a similar, familiar way, so that switching from threads to a thread pool doesn't require large changes to the code that uses the API, here is a hypothetical interface for a `ThreadPool` structto use instead of `thread::spawn`
+- Wnat the thread pool to work in a similar, familiar way, so that switching from threads to a thread pool doesn't require large changes to the code that uses the API, here is a hypothetical interface for a `ThreadPool` structto use instead of `thread::spawn`
 - Example: ```
 fn main() {
     let listener = TcpListener::bind("127.0.0.1:7878").unwrap();